Becoming a lead magnet as a small creative business

 5. Share your values and convince your ideal client

 So now they know what you make and what problem you solve.
 But how do the clients know they can trust you?
-Next step in the thought process of a buyer is convincing them that you are the best place to be for their particular need.
+Next of the tips for attracting your ideal clients is convincing them that you are the go-to person, best served to help them.

 Challenge for you!

-Take a closer look at your website and especially your About page.
+Ready for attracting your deal client?
+Take a closer look at your website and especially your Home and About page.
 Go through the text and try to read it from a client’s point of view.
 How are you describing:

 - Your niche, or the problem of the client